Best sustainable jewelry brands: eco-conscious pieces to shop now

 Reasons to avoid

-Founder Rhiannon Hart says she’s inspired by architecture, art, interior design and sculpture when designing her modern, forward-thinking pieces.
-These creative influences become clear when you look at the breadth of interesting and often abstract rings, necklaces and earrings on the website.
+Founder Rhiannon Hart says she’s inspired by architecture, art, interior design, and sculpture when designing her modern, forward-thinking pieces.
+These creative influences become clear when you look at the breadth of interesting and often abstract rings, necklaces, and earrings on the website.

 Sustainable jewelry brands: what to look for

-Well, when it comes to sustainable jewelry brands, we can promise you this isn’t the case.
+When it comes to sustainable jewelry brands, we can promise you this isn’t the case.
 When looking for sustainable jewelry, there are a few things to consider, from how the brand you’re buying into has innovated its business to cut down its impact on the environment to the packaging used and, of course, the quality of design.

 First up, don’t confuse being sustainable with ethical.
 While many brilliant, independent jewelry brands work with charities to empower women, for instance, this doesn’t necessarily mean that the brand is also focused on reducing its impact on the earth.

-When it comes to jewelry brands who claim to put the earth first, you should be looking for those that go above and beyond to reduce their carbon footprint.
+When it comes to jewelry brands that claim to put the earth first, you should be looking for those that go above and beyond to reduce their carbon footprint.
 London-based Wild & Moon, for example, run their studio using renewable energy, while Emma Aitchison has worked to put thorough recycling systems in place so that nothing in her studio is ever wasted.

 A lot of jewelry brands are partnering with environmental charities to help offset their carbon footprint, too.
-Kind Jewelry work with One Tree Planted and plant a tree every time they sell a piece.
+Kind Jewelry work with One Tree Planted and plants a tree every time they sell a piece.
 It’s also a good idea to think about where you are and order jewelry within your country so that it doesn’t have to be shipped across the world, therefore reducing its carbon footprint.

-Sustainable jewelry should ideally use mostly, if not all, recycled materials, whether these be precious metals, wood or acrylics.
-Ecosilver is rising in popularity and simply means silver that has already been used in one form, and has now been melted down to make another.
+Sustainable jewelry should ideally use mostly, if not all, recycled materials, whether these be precious metals, wood, or acrylics.
+Eco silver is rising in popularity and simply means silver that has already been used in one form, and has now been melted down to make another.
 This process doesn’t affect the look of the metal or make its appearance any less special; it looks brand new.
-This process continues its lifespan and stems the demand for mined metals.
-Mining is a huge contributing factor to climate change—it emits greenhouse gases and causes erosion, contamination to water supplies, and destroys wildlife and their habitats.
+This process continues its lifespan and stems from the demand for mined metals.

-The demand for new precious metals continues to rise, so it’s important to buy with brands who focus on a circular economy and using materials already in use, which applies to gemstones, too.
+Mining is a huge contributing factor to climate change—it emits greenhouse gases and causes erosion, contamination of water supplies, and destroys wildlife and their habitats.
+The demand for new precious metals continues to rise, so it’s important to buy with brands that focus on a circular economy and using materials already in use, which applies to gemstones, too.

-Eco-friendly packaging is a must when you’re buying sustainably.
-Most jewelry brands who champion sustainability are keen to shout about having conscious packaging so they’ll probably mention this on their website, but if you’re ever unsure just drop them an email and check.
 The best packaging is recyclable so that you can dispose of it responsibly after it’s arrived, but also is made from FSC-certified or recycled materials, sourced locally, and no extra bits of paper like invoices that could be emailed.

+There are plenty of sustainable jewelry brands out there with a diverse range of aesthetics.
 Layering is a big trend at the moment and brands like Milly Grace have embraced this wholeheartedly with a range of delicate, dainty chains that look great piled on top of each other.
 They even have a “layering inspiration” section on their website.
-Lima Lima is all about abstract pieces with interesting, angular shapes based in architecture and art.
-Or, check out Emma Aitchison’s nature-inspired rings, necklaces and bracelets which have been created to reflect rippling waves or bubbling magma.
+Lima Lima is all about abstract pieces with interesting, angular shapes based on architecture and art.
+Or, check out Emma Aitchison’s nature-inspired rings, necklaces, and bracelets which have been created to reflect rippling waves or bubbling magma.

 -